Blog · Analysis · Last reviewed June 23, 2026

 That is why AI weather forecasting is more than a technical success story.
 It is one of the first domains where learned models are entering an old public knowledge system with direct consequences for bodies, food, shelter, energy, and trust.

 The atmospheric system is also a useful antidote to lazy AI metaphors.
 Weather is physical, measured, chaotic, modelled, verified, and wrong in public.
-Forecasting already knows that prediction is never prophecy.
+Forecasting already knows that prediction is provisional and must be checked after the event.
 The question is whether AI strengthens that discipline or tempts institutions into a faster, smoother form of overconfidence.

 What Changed